 The Speak Out! program typically consists of eight to twelve speech therapy sessions in conjunction with daily home practice of speech, voice and cognitive exercises using a specialized workbook that Parkinson Voice Project provides.
 We emphasize speaking with intent to convert speech from an automatic function to an intentional act.
 Upon graduation from SPEAK OUT! patients may be invited to transition to the LOUD Crowd.

-The LOUD Crowd is a group that meets weekly and provides a forum for patients to practice and maintain the skills acquired in individualized therapy.
+The LOUD Crowd is a group that meets weekly in a virtual format and provides a forum for patients to practice and maintain the skills acquired in individualized therapy.
+LOUD Crowd is partially funded by a grant from the Massachusetts chapter of the American Parkinson's Disease Association.

 For patients experiencing difficulty swallowing, prolonged chewing, reduced rotatory chewing, difficulty with mixed consistencies, harder or dryer solids, and taking medications, we offer an evaluation and a follow-up treatment plan.
 The evaluation typically starts with a modified barium swallow (MBS) — a video x-ray of the swallow.
 Patients return to our office about a week later to review findings, recommendations, and education on a home exercise program when necessary.